Examples#

 nvcc kicked_ising_example.cpp -I${CUPAULIPROP_INCLUDE_DIR} -L${CUPAULIPROP_LIB_DIR} -lcupauliprop -o kicked_ising_example

-When building statically, use the following command:
+When building statically, use the following commands:

 nvcc kicked_ising_example.cpp -I${CUPAULIPROP_INCLUDE_DIR} ${CUPAULIPROP_LIB_DIR}/libcupauliprop_static.a -o kicked_ising_example